 - to conceptualize and conduct research to facilitate understanding of mental health needs in Nepal.

-Through involvement in this lab, students will learn to assess needs, develop and put into practice a cross cultural training and research project, which will be implemented during the summer of 2012.
+Through involvement in this lab, students learned to assess needs, develop and put into practice a cross cultural training and research project.

 Dr. Ezer Kang

 Dr. Kang’s research broadly examines how individual, family, and structural factors interact to influence socioemotional functioning among the urban poor - with a focus on persons living with HIV in resource-limited settings.
 His research to date has focused on disparities in access to HIV care and stigma among undocumented Asian immigrants, protective and risk behaviors among adolescents with perinatally acquired HIV, faith-based and public health partnerships in HIV prevention and care, and influences of urban poverty on childhood neurocognitive and behavioral outcomes.
 Dr. Kang works collaboratively with students, community-based organizations, and researchers on these issues in the Community Health and Justice Lab at Wheaton College.

 Dr. Michael Mangis